djnavarro/arrow-visual-identity/README.md

 <p align="center"><img src="img/logo-spacing-hex.png" width="50%"></p>

-## Official variations
+## Variations of the logo {#variations}

-The light theme and dark theme versions of the Apache Arrow logo are simple inversions of one another.
-The light theme uses black text against a white (or other light coloured) background:
+At the bottom of this page you can find the complete list of all logo-related files provided by the Apache Arrow project.
+The logo exists in a light theme and a dark theme, and these versions are usually simple inversions of one another.
+The light theme uses black text against a white (or other light colored) background:

 <p align="center"><img src="img/arrow-logo_horizontal_black-txt_white-bg.png" width="80%"></p>

-Similarly, the dark theme uses white text against a black (or other dark coloured) background:
+Similarly, the dark theme uses white text against a black (or other dark colored) background:

 <p align="center"><img src="img/arrow-logo_horizontal_white-txt_black-bg.png" width="80%"></p>

 The image files in this repository include both variants, and include versions with transparent backgrounds as well as opaque backgrounds.
-It is entirely acceptable to use the transparent background variants against backgrounds that aren't precisely white or black (what would be the point otherwise?) --- in fact this usage is illustrated on the official [Apache Arrow website](https://arrow.apache.org/) which employs the transparent version of the logo to place  white text over a grey background!
+It is entirely acceptable to use the transparent background variants against backgrounds that aren't precisely white or black, as exemplified by the main page on the Apache Arrow site.

 Horizontal and vertical versions of all variants are included: